AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 You can send the camera to a position, scale, or rotation with an animation.
 If animated, the camera's position, rotation, and scale are applied in a specific order, depending on whether the camera is zooming in or out.
 The duration of the animation is picked within a range, depending on how much the camera has to change.
-These custom values can be teaked in the definition of the `setTo` function.
+These custom values can be tweaked in the definition of the `setTo` function.

 ```swift
 inertialCamera.setTo(